dnnsoftware/Dnn.Platform/.github/PULL_REQUEST_PROCESS.md

 * The source should be able to be cloned, compiled, and all tests ran without error
 * The issue identified should no longer be apparent, and testing steps validated
 * The change should be free from visible errors, and adherence to recommended best practices should be validated.
-* All tests are passing successfully (Confirmed with automated build)
+* All tests are passing successfully (Confirmed with the automated build)

 If a reviewer has suggestions for improvement, those should be noted in the pull request and revision requested.
 If the pull request is acceptable “as is” simply noting, via a comment, “I reviewed this, no concerns” will document the completion of a review, this statement is preferred to the shorthand LGTM (Looks good to me) for clarity.

-*If you have questions about a pull request, or an idea for a pull request, please reach out to one of the approvers before submitting to ensure a streamlined process.*
+*If you have questions about a pull request or an idea for a pull request, please reach out to one of the approvers before submitting to ensure a streamlined process.*

 ## Approval & Merging Process
-Once a pull request has been reviewed by two individuals it may be merged.
+Once a pull request has been reviewed by two individuals it may be merged and the pull request closed.

 This **_MUST NOT_** be done by the submitter of the Pull Request for ANY reason!

+## Items for Future Releases
+If an item was submitted that will be integrated into a future release that is not currently in the development pipeline it is possible that the Pull Request will remain open.

+In this situation the reviewing team will approve the request, tag the request with a specific version milestone and add a comment noting when and why it will be included in the particularlly identified release.

+This most often will apply to technology or dependency changes that require alignment with Major, Minor, Revision build inclusion.